Malleshwaram gets a street art makeover

 Svagata

-The mural named Svagata, by artist Girija Hariharan (Welcome in Kannada), represents the locals of Malleshwaram how it’s blended with rich traditional past.
-It is a traditional welcome with two young girls greeting with rose water (kumbha) used in all traditional ceremonies with marigold flowers strung across.
-There is beauty in all this sidewalls.
+The mural Svagata, by artist Girija Hariharan (Welcome in Kannada), represents the locals of Malleshwaram and how they blend their rich traditional past with modern technology.
+It is a traditional welcome with two young girls and an older lady greeting guests.
+One young lady welcomes the guests with rose water (Kumbha).
+It is used in all conventional ceremonies, with marigold flowers strung across.
+There is beauty in all these sidewalls.

 2. Svagata